mbianchidev/mbianchidev/note-to-recruiters.md

 ## 💼 For Full-Time Employment

-> While I might not be actively looking, I'm always open to new opportunities
+> While I might not be actively looking, I'm always open to new opportunities.

 ### 💰 Salary Expectations (as of Sep 2026)